ArifEbrahim/airport_JS/README.md

 In order to gain more practice writing Javascript, i revisited this exercise which was originally completed in Ruby [here](https://github.com/ArifEbrahim/airport_challenge).

 This allowed to be implement TDD, debugging, mocks/doubles & dependancy injection in another language.
-All 6 user user stories were completed but no edge case testing was done.
+All 6 user user stories were completed.

 ## How to use